 Back in the day, nonfiction was entirely written in expository format with facts and information.
 But, things have changed.
 Many books on these lists are not expository but in narrative format.
 This is good news for readers because the information is presented more like a story with voice and pizazz.

-Many children struggle with comprehension of informational books because they have more practice reading fiction.
+In elementary school, many children struggle to read comprehend nonfiction books because they have more practice and experience reading fiction.

 But, what will kids read primarily once they’re in high school and beyond?

 NONFICTION.
 Aka.
 Informational text.

 Therefore, it’s absolutely critical that we support children in reading and comprehending nonfiction books.

 So how do we help children comprehend informational / expository text?

 The solution to this is this…

 First, we teach kids the characteristics of the text— explaining text structures like problem/solution or compare/contrast as well as text features like bolded vocabulary words, charts, and captions.
 This improves comprehension dramatically.